-From the Episcopal News Website: The American Episcopal Church’s House of Bishops said March 15 that it is “aggrieved and distressed” by Archbishop of Canterbury Justin Welby’s decision to exclude the same-gender spouses of bishops invited to the 2020 Lambeth Conference.
+From the Episcopal News Website: The American Episcopal Church’s House of Bishops said March 15 that it is “aggrieved and distressed” by Archbishop of Canterbury Justin Welby’s decision to exclude the same-sex spouses of bishops invited to the 2020 Lambeth Conference.
 Full article here.

 The bishops of the American Episcopal Church have reacted strongly to the ban on the attendance of the spouses of married gay and lesbian bishops at the forthcoming Lambeth Conference in 2020.

-There is currently only one serving bishop in the USA married to a same-gender spouse, Bishop Mary Glasspool, who is an assistant bishop in New York.
+There is currently only one serving bishop in the USA married to a same-sex spouse, Bishop Mary Glasspool, who is an assistant bishop in New York.
 She has written about her reaction to her wife’s exclusion here.

 The full text of the House of Bishops’ response to the actions taken against Bishop Glasspool can be seen below.

 The House of Bishops of The Episcopal Church met in retreat at Kanuga Conference Center, Hendersonville, NC.
 At their March 15 business meeting, they adopted the following Mind of the House Resolution and received a statement from the Bishops’ Spouses Planning Group which follows the bishops’ statement:

 Bishops gathered at the Spring 2019 meeting of the House of Bishops are aggrieved and distressed by the Archbishop of Canterbury’s decision to exclude same-sex spouses of bishops from participating in the Lambeth Conference, 2020.
 We appreciate that all of our bishops – diocesan, suffragan, and assistant – have been invited, and are concerned by the use of exclusion as a means of building communion.